wp-plugins/custom-content-shortcode/readme.txt

 		</div>
 	[/query]

-This way you can create custom layout templates and run query loops for any custom post type, using only shortcodes.
+This way you can run query loops for any custom post type, and display the content and fields in any layout.

 Possible future applications could include:

  * Display the next five up-coming events
  * Display product types in excerpts or individual pages
- * Display groups of images in different layouts (carousel, gallery view, etc.)
+ * Display the same group of images in different layouts - carousel, albums, thumbnails, etc.

 == Installation ==